jncc/scottish-lidar/README.md

         ->  /            # prod
         ->  /index.pug   # dev

-(But note that Parcel *then* converts .pug templates into .html files!)
+(But note that Parcel of course *then* converts .pug templates into .html files!)

 (2) Due to [this bug](https://github.com/parcel-bundler/parcel/issues/2340) each page currently has its own bundle.
 This could be improved significantly in the future - only three bundles are really needed; one for the static pages, one for the single-page React app, and one shared bundle.